-The Master of International Policy is a 30 graduate credit hour, non-thesis degree program offered fully in residence (with an option of taking up to 6 credits online) on the Texas A&M University College Station campus.
+The Master of International Policy is a 30-graduate-credit hour, non-thesis degree program offered fully in residence (with an option of taking up to six credits online) on the Texas A&M University campus.
 Students may select either the National Security and Diplomacy track or the International Development and Economic Policy track.
-Students admitted to the program will have a minimum of six years of professional experience.
+Students admitted to the program will have a minimum of six years professional experience.
 The full degree can be completed in an eleven-month period.
 The student will take a regular four-course load in the fall semester, beginning in late August; a regular four-course load in the spring semester, ending in mid-May; and two courses in an intensive format in June, ending obligations in early July with an August graduation.

-The Bush School of Government & Public Service has joined with Texas A&M University’s departments of Political Science, Economics, Agriculture Economics, and Sociology, as well as the International Studies Degree Program to offer six joint-degree programs that allow political science, economics, sociology, agriculture economics, and international studies (in their politics/diplomacy track) majors to enter the Bush School at the beginning of their fourth year of study at Texas A&M University.
-This enables students to receive both their undergraduate and master’s degrees in five years.
+The Bush School of Government & Public Service has joined with Texas A&M University’s departments of Political Science, Economics, Agriculture Economics and Sociology, as well as the International Studies Degree Program, to offer six joint-degree programs that allow political science, economics, sociology, agriculture economics and international studies (in the politics/diplomacy track) majors to enter the Bush School at the beginning of their fourth year of study at Texas A&M. This enables students to receive both their bachelor’s and master’s degrees in five years.